Vacuum, clean, and air purifier!

 This is actually an easier and quicker solution than bathing your dog.
 Grooming will take a couple of minutes to remove the excess shed hair from the dog.
 It also prevents matting, stimulate hair growth, and will remove pet dander in the process.
 Do it on a daily basis for the furry bunch or slightly less frequent for the less hairy one.
-If you are allergic to pet hair, you can do the grooming outside to reduce the numbers of indoor allergens.
+If you are allergic to pet hair, you can do the grooming outside to reduce the number of indoor allergens.

 A Reliable HEPA air purifier

 While vacuuming and cleaning is an active action, I’m about to introduce you to a passive way that requires little attention.
-Pet hair, dander, germs, and bacteria are mostly spread through airborne.
+Pet hair, bird dander, germs, and bacteria are mostly spread through airborne.
 An air purifier can significantly reduce the airborne irritants.
 With fewer pet allergens in the air, there will be less pet dander stuck to the wall or floor.
 As a result, there is less cleaning frequency needed as well.

 First of all, you will need a good HEPA air purifier to deal with that.
 When we said good, we meant the air purifier must have a True HEPA filter that will capture even the smallest allergens.
 It also must have enough cleaning capacity to pull in airborne pet dander in the entire room.
 There is no point in getting a small air purifier that can only cover little grounds.
 We will either inhale to the pet dander already or it will fall to the ground until something is done.

 So what air purifier would I recommend?
 If you are on a tighter budget, go with Winix 5500-2 as it is well-balanced in all aspect.
 If you have spare cash, go with the 6-stage Rabbit Air MinusA2 and opt for the pet allergy filtration.
 Visit our recommended air purifiers for pet dander page to learn more.